 26 Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.

-The Apostle returns to the primary subject of this chapter, the indwelling presence of the Holy Spirit in the heart of every believer.
+The Apostle returns to the primary subject of this chapter, the indwelling presence of the Holy Spirit in the heart of the believer.
 The third person of the Trinity is of inestimable value to the spiritual good of every Christian.
-He helpeth (sunantilambanetai)our infirmities.
+He helpeth (sunantilambanetai) our infirmities.
 According to Strong’s Greek Dictionary, this verb means “to take hold of opposite together, to co-operate (assist).”
-Like two workmen carrying a load between themselves, the Spirit assists the Christian in every weakness.
+Like two workmen carrying a load between themselves, the Spirit assists the Christian in his every weakness.
 He works quietly and invisibly, but the results are sure and powerful (John 3:5-8).
 We might not even know He is helping, and in fact, many times we are so far from understanding the situation that we do not even know how we should be praying!
 But the Spirit knows and He maketh intercession to God on our behalf, so that all things work together for (our) good (v28).

 27 And he that searcheth the hearts knoweth what is the mind of the Spirit, because he maketh intercession for the saints according to the will of God.
 28 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.